tim-slifer/tim-slifer.github.io/content/projects.md

 ## AfterDark IntelliJ Editor Theme

 When I started coding, I found myself quickly bored of the default editor themes in Eclipse and later in IntelliJ.
-There were many options on the web for downloadable themes, and I settled into a small group of options that I retated through as my tastes and moods changed.
+There were many options on the web for downloadable themes, and I settled into a small group of options that I rotated through as my tastes and moods changed.
 Eventually, it occurred to me that a color theme could be a functional part of my development tool rather than strictly a cosmetic change.

 I started with a dark theme and a pallette of neon colors.
 The resulting effort yielded a theme where every option has been deliberately chosen in order to maximize the readability of code.
 Each color represents a specific type of expression and text styling represents a specific type of usage.
 By taking visual cues from how the theme presents code in my editor, I can more quickly understand the structure of the code I'm reading.